 While we’ve only ordered delivery from Aloha, our readers also enjoy them for dine-in.

 Phone Number: (828) 225-2551

-14 years in the running, Wasabi has been officially awarded the best sushi in Asheville for 7 years straight by numerous publications.
+14 years in the running, Wasabi has been officially awarded the “best sushi in Asheville” for 7+ years straight by numerous publications.

-These guys are a convenient sushi spot if you are touring Downtown Asheville and want to make a quick pit stop for food.
+However, these guys are a convenient sushi spot if you are touring Downtown Asheville and want to make a quick pit stop for food.

 You may also wish to check out Ukiah Japanese Smokehouse, which serves raw fish along with Japanese and American BBQ fusion food.

-Delivery Services For Sushi In Asheville, NC
+Delivery Services For These Asheville Sushi Spots

 North Carolina has its own takeout app and delivery service, Takeout Central.
 Download the free app, and you’ll see all of the areas and restaurants they serve, including Asheville.
 Like other food apps, place your order in the app, add a payment method, and drop any notes for the restaurant or driver.

-Save These Asheville Sushi Restaurants For Later
+Save These Asheville Sushi Restaurants For Later: